dolthub/docs/content/introduction/installation/docker.md

 work in a containerized environment, or if you are building an application that needs to invoke Dolt from the command line and also needs to run in a container.

-Running this image is equivalent as running `dolt` command.
-You can get the latest version with `latest` tag, or you can get specific version that works for you with e.g. `0.50.8` tag.
+Running this image is equivalent to running the `dolt` command.
+You can get the latest version with `latest` tag, or you can get a specific, older version by using the Dolt version you want as the image's tag (e.g. `0.50.8`).

 ```shell
 > docker pull dolthub/dolt:latest